olishiz/olishiz-marco-personal-site/README.md

 3) Install node_modules by just using yarn package - `yarn` then serve it using `yarn start`

 4) To build artifacts, run the following command `yarn build`

+5) To push to GitHub pages, run the following command `cp -r public/* ../olishiz.github.io/` - make sure that locally, you have the repo cloned in your local directory